 issue caused problems when I added

-JavaScript support to the embedded browser widgets on this website.
+JavaScript support to the embedded browser widgets on the book’s website.
+I was using

-that browsers restrict for security reasons.
-Setting the security
+browsers restrict for security reasons.
+Setting the security headers

 This chapter introduced how the browser handles embedded content use cases like images and iframes.
 Reiterating the main points:

-And as we hope you saw in this chapter, none of these features are too difficult to implement, though—as you’ll see in the exercises below—implementing them well requires a lot of attention to detail.
+And, as we hope you saw in this chapter, none of these features are too difficult to implement, though—as you’ll see in the exercises—implementing them well requires a lot of attention to detail.

 The complete set of functions, classes, and methods in our browser should now look something like this: